RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 - Mithish Ravisankar Geetha: I love aviation, mathematics and programming!
 - Rajveer Sodhi: I love programming, movies, and astronomy!
-- Yash Kumar: one sentence about you!
+- Yash Kumar: A Data Science major with a passion for machine learning, emerging technology, and cricket.

 ## Images